Hempy49/CV/README.md

 ## Experience

+**Decibel** (Nov 2018 to Present)
+*Solutions Engineer*

+The main purpose of this role is to ensure the successful on-boarding/ product delivery to EMEA clients, while also being an escalation point for Technical Support Analysts.
+This is achieved by utilising skills in front-end web development, technical consulting, data analytics and product management.
+I am also required to assist with sales demos, along with leading Proof of Concepts from a technical standpoint.

+**Decibel** (Nov 2017 to Oct 2018)
+*Technical Support Analyst*

+Helping to support and develop the first platform designed specifically to help clients quickly understand and improve customer experiences online, using digital experience intelligence.

+Tasks and highlights include:
+- Writing custom Javascript to implement the Decibel platform seamlessly with client websites/ apps
+- Developing and maintaining Chrome extensions in React JS, to automate tasks for internal teams
+- Dealing with, debugging and resolving technical issues raised by clients
+- Running deep dive training sessions for Service Delivery team, to share technical knowledge around version control and programming languages
+- Supporting new clients with on-boarding
+- Training and point of escalation for new Technical Support Analysts
+- Using HTML, CSS, JavaScript and browser consoles on a daily basis
+- Escalating relevant issues and working closely with engineering team
+- Providing suggestions to product team based on client feedback and usage

 **King's College London** (May 2016 to April 2017)
-*Projects Officer*
+*Digital Projects Officer*

-Responsible for supporting various projects across the KCL health faculties, including providing direct support to the Dean of Education, managing / updating KCL website pages, and organising institute events.
+Responsible for supporting various projects across the KCL health faculties, including providing direct support to the Dean of Education, managing updates to KCL website using CMS, HTML/ CSS, and creating digital content for institute events.

 **TES Global** (September 2014 to April 2016)
 *Content Acquisition Adviser*